Robert N. Duxbury

 Robert Neil Duxbury (March 14, 1934 – June 6, 2016) was an American politician in the state of South Dakota.
-He was a member of the South Dakota House of Representatives and South Dakota State Senate.
-He was Minority Leader of the House from 1987 to 1994.
+A member of the Democratic Party, Duxbury was a member of the South Dakota House of Representatives and South Dakota State Senate.
+He served as minority leader of the House from 1987 to 1994.
 A farmer and educator, Duxbury attended South Dakota State University and earned a Bachelor of Arts.
 He served as the South Dakota Secretary of Agriculture from 1973 to 1978.
 He died on June 16, 2016.